mariumtapal/hacksmith21/README.md

 # Welcome to our `HackSmith21` project!

-## We are Eleni Partakki and Marium Tapal, two junior undergrads with less than 24 hours to hack for this hackathon.
+## We are Eleni Partakki and Marium Tapal, two junior undergrads with less than 24 hours to hack.

-Our project: We decided to focus on something current, and decided to make a website that informs people in the United States about the latest updates related to the Covid19 vaccine roll-out in their state.
+Our project: We decided to focus on something current, and decided to make a website that informs people about the latest updates related to the Covid19 vaccine roll-out in Massachusetts.

 Link to project: https://marium.shinyapps.io/hacksmith21/

+What we achieved:

+If we had more time, we would have worked on:

+Data Sources: